-In light of everything happening in our city and country, we have made a prayerful decision to press pause on our Number the Stars series and enter into a four-week series called Race.
+The church of Christ must respond to racial injustice, both in our midst today and in our history, trusting in the gospel to bring healing, hope, and unity.
+In Summer 2020, Epikos Church spent time in a four-week mini-series entitled, Race.
 Justice.
 Gospel.
-The church of Christ must respond to racial injustice, both in our midst today and in our history, trusting in the gospel to bring healing, hope, and unity.

 As said by Dr. Martin Luther King Jr., “An injustice anywhere is a threat to justice everywhere”.
 We recognize that these injustices continue to affect the church globally and need to be discussed in order to truly lament and process with hope to truly love those around us.

-In addition to our Sunday sermons, we will also be providing additional resources put together by members of our pastoral staff which address these issues.
-This content will be released throughout the coming weeks and can be found here — please stay tuned to our social media channels and email for more information.
+In addition to our Sunday sermons, we created additional resources put together by members of our pastoral staff which address these issues of racial justice and inequaliy.

-If you are struggling with how to process these issues and need someone to talk to or pray with, please do not hesitate to reach out to your campus pastor or respond to this email directly and we’d be happy to put you in contact with a member of our staff who can help.
+If you are personally struggling with how to process these issues and need someone to talk to or pray with, please do not hesitate to reach out to your campus pastor or email us at and we’d be happy to put you in contact with a member of our staff who can help.

 Please join us in prayer for our church, our city, our country, and all those who are suffering from these injustices.
 Pray with us for change to occur within our church and for us to unite together as one.